preactjs/wmr/docs/public/content/docs/plugin-api.md

 title: 'Plugin API'
 ---

-This document describes the methods of plugins in WMR.
-If you're unsure how plugins work, check out the [plugins](/docs/plugins) overview page.
+WMR plugins use the standard [Rollup plugin methods](https://rollupjs.org/guide/en/#plugin-development) along with a few additional WMR-specific extensions described below.
+For a broad overview of how plugins work, check out the [plugins overview](/docs/plugins) page.

 ## Common properties & methods